samuelexferri/gpg-guide/gpg-guide.md

 But this only works for signing subkeys.
 If you have multiple encryption subkeys, gpg is said to encrypt only for the most recent encryption subkey and not for all known and not revoked encryption subkeys.

+### Faking the creation time

+In **OpenGPG** there is no defined "not valid before" parameter.
+There is the creation timestamp, but there is no defined behavior for dates in the future; implementations of OpenPGP might issue a warning, completely deny using the key or simply ignore the fact at all.

+**GnuPG** does not know an option to set the creation time, but the system time is used.
+The easiest and most general way is to change the system time to the desired date.

+For Linux, there is the very helpful tool `faketime`, which can be used to start other commands with arbitrary dates:

+    faketime '2020-01-01 00:00:00' gpg --expert --full-gen-key

+You might have to terminate `gpg-agent` so it gets restarted, if it does not see (but use) the faked time.

+GnuPG also has a `--faketime` parameter, but it does only work if `--debug` is also set, which requires some compile options that are not always applied for production builds.

+_Back to the Future!_

 ## Creating new keys

 First create a master keypair (private and public keys):